evilpaper/reliable/README.md

 - Create a page for the url in previous step to show the purchase status to user.
 - On this page

-Stripe suggest to don't attempt to handle order fulfillment on the client side because user can leave the page.
+Stripe suggest we don't attempt to handle order fulfillment on the client side because user can leave the page.
 Thus Stripe suggest we use the webhook approach.

+Once we run the Stripe CLI it will output our webhook signing secret.
+Remember to paste that into the .env file.